 5.1.1.
 Disk Storage Requirements

-This section considers disk storage requirements for AM server, AM policy agents, and Identity Gateway.
+This section considers disk storage requirements for AM server, AM web and Java agents, and Identity Gateway.

 Disk storage requirements for AM servers depend partly on AM itself and partly on your deployment.
 Disk storage requirements also depend on the space needed for binaries and configuration data, space for log files and rate of writes for logs, space for directory data and file system requirements when using an embedded DS server.